Mr. Duct is Chicagoland’s Most Trusted Residential Air Duct Cleaner

 The truth of the matter is that many air duct cleaning firms relish working with consumers who aren't aware that air ducts are only but a small part of the overall HVAC system.
 They lure unsuspecting homeowners into a sales situation where they are up-charging several hundred dollars above their original quote, leaving them with only shoddy work.
 The best way to protect yourself is to do your research and put your trust in companies that are certified by the National Air Duct Cleaner's Association (NADCA).

 As a NADCA member, each homeowner that chooses our service is guaranteed clear communication about the service, before and after.
 Our certification also means that all cleaners sent to your home will be licensed, bonded, and insured.
-Lastly, our cleaning will always be performed to the NADCA standard, which covers the entire HVAC system.

 The Basics: Proper HVAC Cleaning Process